Canada orders TikTok to dissolve Canadian subsidiary amid rising security concerns

 TAGS

-In a bombshell move, Canada has ordered TikTok Technology Canada, the local subsidiary of TikTok, to dissolve its operations, citing grave national security concerns.
+In a bombshell move, has ordered Technology Canada, the local subsidiary of TikTok, to dissolve its operations, citing grave national security concerns.
 The government has stopped short of banning the app outright, allowing TikTok to continue functioning for millions of Canadian users.
-This development, which follows intense scrutiny of TikTok’s ties to its parent company ByteDance, aims to mitigate data privacy and national security threats while maintaining user freedom.
+This development, which follows intense scrutiny of TikTok’s ties to its parent company , aims to mitigate data privacy and national security threats while maintaining user freedom.

 TikTok’s Canadian Entity Forced to Close Amid Security Fears